-Back when we reviewed mid-priced Fender’s Player Series, we charted the aspirational line of Fender progression: you start on a Squier, gig with a Mexican-made model and go pro with an American-built guitar.
+Cast your mind back to when we reviewed the Fender’s Player Series.
+There we charted the line of Fender's aspirational progression: players start on a Squier, get serious with a Mexican-made model like the Player, then they go pro and pick up an American-built guitar.

 - Want more options?
 Check out the best Stratocasters available today

-On first glance, there’s not much new here, but then Fender has never been one to gamble with the aesthetics it got right in the first place.
-You will, however notice that the Stratocaster we’re looking at here comes in the all-new Penny finish – it won’t be to everyone’s tastes, but paired with the black scratchplate, we reckon it has its own funky swag.
+Fender has never been one to gamble with aesthetics that they got right in the first place, so there’s not much new here – at least not on first inspection.
+Take a closer look and you will notice that the Stratocaster we’re reviewing here comes in the all-new Penny finish – a copper bronze metallic that won’t be to everyone’s tastes, and yet, paired with the black scratchplate, we reckon it is pretty cool.

-Pulling up on the bridge tone control allows you to engage the neck pickup along with the bridge and middle pickups for two additional tones, while a reverse-wound, reverse-polarity middle pickup allows for hum cancellation in positions two and four.
+First off, pull up on the bridge tone control and you engage the neck pickup along with the bridge and middle pickups, making for two additional tones – while a reverse-wound, reverse-polarity middle pickup allows for hum cancellation when you are in positions two and four.

-One tone control adjusts the neck and middle pickup, while the second tweaks the bridge – it’s a common mod on old-school Strats, so we’re pleased to see it here.
-The same goes for the bridge’s Greasebucket tone circuit, which prevents the tone getting darker as you roll the volume off.
+As for the tone controls, Fender has performed one of our favourite after-market Strat mods in-house; one tone control adjusts the neck and middle pickup, while the second tweaks the bridge.
+It's nice to see that here.
+That goes for the bridge’s Greasebucket tone circuit, too, which stops your tone getting muddy or losing gain as you roll back the tone.

-Fingerboard-wise, it’s worth noting that the Penny and Satin Lake Placid Blue finishes are only available with maple ’boards, while you can get a proper rosewood job on the Honey Burst and Arctic White versions, as opposed to the pau ferro you’d find on Mexican-made models.
+The Penny and Satin Lake Placid Blue finishes are only available with maple fretboards.
+You can get a rosewood 'board on the Honey Burst and Arctic White versions – an upgrade on the pau ferro used on the Mexican-made models.

-Of course, the Yosemite single coils are the proverbial pudding for your ears’ delectation – and, in short, they’re stunning.
-That trademark Strat compression, snap and sizzle is there in spades, and the pronounced attack cuts through any amount of dirt, while there’s a glassiness to the tone that capably straddles vintage and modern voices.
-In short, they’re some of the best Strat pickups we’ve ever heard, with a beautiful sense of compression that gives them the edge over cheaper models.
+The Yosemite single coils are stunning.
+They have that trademark Strat compression, with that snap and sizzle in spades.
+The attack is pronounced and will cut through any amount of dirt, and all the while there’s a glassiness in its tone that capably straddles vintage and modern voices.
+They are up there with the best Strat pickups we’ve ever heard, with a beautiful sense of compression that gives them the edge over cheaper models.

-The neck is toasty, the middle light and airy, and the in-between positions do that Jimi thing so well – plus, you get a whole new kind of quack with the push/pull engaged and the neck mixed in, too.
-Like many of Fender’s latest Strats, the bridge pickup isn’t overly thin, with enough low-end to hold its own, but adding the neck pickup into the mix produces a fat, wide-range tone that’s hugely addictive.
+The neck pickup is nice and warm, the middle all light and air, while your in-between positions give you that Jimi tone so well – also, with the push/pull engaged and the neck mixed in, too, there's a lovely quack to play around with.
+Fender’s Strats of late have had plenty low-end on the bridge pickup to ensure a little body in the bite.
+Introduce the neck pickup into the mix and you get a fat, wide-range tone that’s hugely addictive and very musical.

-Make no mistake, a blendable neck pickup is a hugely welcome addition to the Strat’s tonal arsenal.
-We would argue the age-old plastic tone knob doesn’t necessarily lend itself to quick and easy tugging, as it were, but the look will please traditionalists.
+There's no questions: a blendable neck pickup is very welcome addition on a Strat, expanding its tonal arsenal and making it even more versatile.
+Okay, we might argue that the age-old plastic tone knob doesn’t lend itself to quick and easy tugging but the look will please traditionalists.